The Accessible Community Forum

 July 21st, 2023

 Do you feel you have equitable access to Digital Accessibility in British Columbia?
-Listen in as our community and group of panelists explore possible solutions and resources to bridge the gap between the digital accessibility you currently experience, and what it could become.
+Listen in as our community and panellists explore possible solutions and resources to bridge the gap between the digital accessibility you currently experience and what it could become.

 - Kim Donaldson, Pathways Lead at Fable